 No, I don’t.
-For the reasons I have outlined.
+For the reasons, I have outlined.
 It won’t happen, but it will create needless problems for the country.
-At the centre of the issue for separatism is the issue of legitimacy.
+At the center of the issue for separatism is the issue of legitimacy.
 No state willingly gives up its legitimacy.

 I consider myself to be an African, I hold a West African passport issued by ECOWAS [Economic Community of West African States].
 I will ditch this passport as soon as the African Union starts issuing the new African passports.
 I refuse to privilege colonial creations like Nigeria and Kenya and Cameroun to the extent that they exclude me from people from whom I suffered the shock of slavery and colonialism and neocolonialism.
 I reject this.